Papi-Eruh/erudit_public/README.md

 ![What is Erudit ?](./assets/images/title1.webp)

-Erudit is an app that supports parents and children in **their first steps with screens**, through interactive cultural adventures that blend animation with **real-world discovery**.
+Erudit is a **mobile app** that tells the story of our heritage through animation and music, without words.
+It combines this with fun quizzes to make our history their own.
+This approach is designed to **introduce screen time gently**, creating a shared moment between children and parents.

-We follow **Eruh & Hudit**, kindhearted grandparents with a passion for history and culture.
-Together with **their grandson**, they embark on countless adventures that help him **learn, grow, and discover the world**.
+In these **animated stories**, we follow **Eruh & Hudit**, kindhearted grandparents who can travel through time and space.
+Together with their grandson, they embark on countless adventures that help him learn, grow, and discover the world.

 > We choose to **work only with real artists**, whom we proudly feature in the application.